Petronas: History

+Origins

-Before the formation of Malaysia, Royal Dutch Shell first began the oil exploration in Miri, Sarawak; after Charles Brooke signed the first Oil Mining Lease in 1909.
+Before the formation of Malaysia, Royal Dutch Shell (now Shell plc) first began the oil exploration in Miri, Sarawak after Charles Brooke signed the first Oil Mining Lease in 1909.
 In 1910, the first oil well was drilled in Miri.
 This oil well is later known as the Grand Old Lady.
 In 1929, oil was discovered in Brunei.
-There were no other drilling activities in Borneo or British Malaya until 1950s.
+There were no other drilling activities in Borneo or British Malaya until the 1950s.
+Shell was still the only oil company in the area in 1963, when the Federation of Malaya, having achieved independence from Britain six years earlier, united with Sarawak and Sabah, both on the island of Borneo, to become Malaysia.
+Authorities in both new states maintained a close relationship with Shell, which brought Malaysia's first offshore oilfield to fruition in 1968.

 In 1966, the enactment of Petroleum Mining Act gave Exxon and Shell rights to explore oil territories and produce oil royalties and tax payments to the government.
 In the late 1960s, Esso and Continental Oil were given concessions to explore oil off the shores of the east coast of Peninsular Malaysia.
 By 1974, Malaysia's output of crude oil stood at about 90,000 oilbbl/d to 99,000 oilbbl/d.

-Setting up a state oil and gas company: 1970s
+20th century

-Several factors converged in the early 1970s to prompt the Malaysian government into setting up a state oil and gas company.
+Several factors converged in the early 1970s to prompt the Malaysian government into setting up a state-owned oil and gas company.
 In 1972, the oil price per barrel was US$1.50, which later rose to US$2.28 per barrel.
-War in the middle east and oil embargo by Organisation of Petroleum Exporting Countries (OPEC) had caused the price per barrel to rise until US$12.00, thus giving more incentives for Malaysia to set up her own oil company.
-Several countries such as United Arab Emirates, Egypt, and Indonesia have adopted the production sharing agreement instead of a concession system for oil revenue distribution.
+War in the Middle East and an oil embargo by the Organization of Petroleum Exporting Countries (OPEC) caused the price per barrel to rise to US$12.00, which further incentivised Malaysia to set up its own oil company.
+Several countries such as United Arab Emirates, Egypt and Indonesia have adopted the production sharing agreement instead of a concession system for oil revenue distribution.
 The Malaysian government also believed that foreign oil companies did not properly inform the government regarding the oil exploration activities in their own concessions (such as the new discovery of oil fields), thus resulted in a loss of revenue to the government.
-The formulation of Malaysian New Economic Policy in the early 1970s encourages Malaysians to take control of various modern industries and to open more economic opportunities for bumiputera (Malaysian natives).
+The formulation of Malaysian New Economic Policy in the early 1970s encourages Malaysians to take control of various modern industries and to open more economic opportunities for the bumiputeras.